 The group agreed that the work will focus first on LOCA and RIA.
 A revised table of contents was proposed and work on the report continues.
 It is expected that the report will be completed during 2007.

 Progress has been made by the SEGFSM Task Force on producing new recommendations on the experimental methodologies used to revise or produce new LOCA fuel safety criteria.
-The TF met for the third time on 13-14 April 2005 in Prague, Czech Republic.
+The TF met for the third time on 13-14 April 2005 in Prague, Czechia.
 The TF discussed in detail current LOCA test methodologies, in particular ring compression tests and thermal shock (quench) tests, including the oxidation process and the ways in which test results are presented.
 It reviewed and updated the tables containing the principal test characteristics as performed in different laboratories, along with "recommended" ones.
 The tables were distributed to the SGFSM members with a request to provide final comments.
 The SEGFSM agreed to close the task and publish the tables as a SEGFSM Technical Note.

 The objective of the Working Group on Fuel Cycle Safety (WGFCS) is to advance the understanding of relevant aspects of nuclear fuel cycle safety, including: uranium mining and milling; uranium refining and conversion to uranium hexafluoride; uranium enrichment; fuel fabrication and storage (including MOX fuel); spent fuel storage; spent fuel reprocessing; decommissioning of nuclear facilities; radioactive waste management and disposal options (including for spent fuel) and the research and demonstration facilities that support these activities.